 \begin{corollary} Let $X$ be a smooth well formed Fano weighted complete intersection of dimension $n$ which is not an intersection with a linear cone.
-Then the following assertions hold. \begin{itemize} \item[(i)] There is a full exceptional collection in the derived category $\Dbcoh(X)$ if and only if~$X$ is either a quadric in $\P^{n+1}$ or an even-dimensional intersection of two quadrics in~$\P^{n+2}$.
+Then the following assertions hold. \begin{itemize} \item[(i)] There is a full exceptional collection in the derived category $\Dbcoh(X)$ if and only if {either~\mbox{$n=2$}, or~$X$ is a quadric in $\P^{n+1}$, or $X$ is} an even-dimensional intersection of two quadrics in~$\P^{n+2}$.

-\item[(ii)] The derived category $\Dbcoh(X)$ is of curve type if and only if $X$ is either $\P^1$, or a threefold, or an odd-dimensional complete intersection of $k\le 3$ quadrics in~$\P^{n+k}$, or a five-dimensional cubic in~$\P^6$.
+\item[(ii)] The derived category $\Dbcoh(X)$ is of curve type if and only if $X$ is either a threefold, or an odd-dimensional complete intersection of $k\le 3$ quadrics in~$\P^{n+k}$, or a five-dimensional cubic in~$\P^6$.

-\item[(iii)] The derived category $\Dbcoh(X)$ contains a subcategory of $K3$ type as a semi-orthogonal complement to an exceptional collection if and only if $X$ is a four-dimensional cubic in $\P^5$.
+\item[(iii)] The derived category $\Dbcoh(X)$ contains a derived category of a non-commutative K3 surface as a semi-orthogonal complement to an exceptional collection if and only if $X$ is a four-dimensional cubic in $\P^5$. \end{itemize}